 Nutrient and Water Retention

 If your soil cannot hold onto nutrients, your plants will suffer.
-This is the main benefit to using peat moss or coco coir.
-These materials increase the Cation Exchange Capacity (CEC), allowing for better nutrient uptake and fertilizer effectiveness.
+This is the main benefit of using peat moss or coco coir.
+These materials increase the cation exchange capacity (CEC), allowing for better nutrient uptake and fertilizer effectiveness.

-Organic material is also helpful for increasing water retention and CEC, so in-ground beds do not generally need peat moss.
-Instead, simply amend your garden soil with compost 2-3 weeks prior to planting each year.
+Organic material is also helpful for increasing water retention and CEC, so we do not recommend using peat moss for in-ground beds.
+Instead, simply amend your garden soil with compost in the fall, or at least 2-3 weeks prior to planting in early spring.

 For healthy drainage, there are several options.
 Sand is usually the cheapest option, but it is heavy, so keep that in mind.
-If you are making soil for a raised bed, sand is a great option, as you won’t be lifting the soil later on.
+If you are making soil for a raised bed, sand is a great option if your soil is clay heavy.
+Top soil is another natural, cheap option for filling raised bed with good draining material.

-Two lighter ingredients that are common for drainage in potting soils are perlite and vermiculite.
-These are easy to find at gardening centers, and both drain very well.
+Two lighter ingredients that are common for drainage, particularly in potting soils are perlite and vermiculite.
+These are easy to find at gardening centers and both drain very well.
 They also help retain moisture (which seems counterintuitive), but this makes them excellent additives for potting soil.

 Perlite is an especially useful material that helps prevent compaction over time.
 This volcanic glass is extremely lightweight, but holds a ton of water per cubic inch (20-50% by volume).
-It is dusty, so be sure to wear respiratory protection when handling it dry.
+It is dusty, so be sure to wear respiratory protection when handling dry perlite.

-The benefit to mixing your own soil is a cost savings over bagged soil.
-Additionally, if you get the materials delivered, you avoid using one-time use plastic bags to transport the soil.
+The benefit of mixing your own soil is a cost savings over bagged soils.
+Additionally, if you get the materials delivered in bulk, you avoid using one-time use plastic bags to transport the soil.

 If you are building a new, in-ground garden bed, it is best to start with a soil test.
-Send away 1 or 2 samples from the area you plan to transform to learn exactly what is already in your ground soil.
+Send away 1 or 2 samples from the planned growing area to learn exactly what is already in your ground soil.

-From here, usually the best course of action is to apply a layer of compost to the surface and lightly loosen the ground soil.
-This will help aerate the ground, relieve compaction, and begin to enrich the soil for growing peppers and vegetables.
+From here, the best course of action is usually to apply a layer of compost to the surface and lightly loosen the ground soil.
+This will help aerate the ground, relieve compaction, and begin to enrich the soil for growing peppers and other vegetables.

-One of the things a soil test will tell you is the sand, silt and clay content of your soil.
-These are the 3 primary components that make up soil.
-Some plants prefer denser, clay-rich soils, while most vegetables prefer a well-draining, loamy soil.
+One of the things a soil test will tell you is the sand, silt, clay and organic matter content of your soil.
+These are the 4 primary components that make up natural, living soil.
+Some plants prefer denser, clay-rich soils, however, most vegetables prefer a well-draining, loamy soil.

-There are many varieties of peppers, but most peppers thrive in a sandy, loamy soil.
-This means a soil made up of primarily sand and silt, with just a touch of clay.
+There are many varieties of peppers, but most thrive in a sandy loam soil.
+This means a soil made up of primarily sand and silt, with just a touch of clay, and around 3-5% organic matter.

-Regardless of your soil’s composition, compost and other bulky organic materials will steer your soil in the right direction.
-Compost is not only rich in nutrients, but it also adds structure to the soil, improving aeration and the ability of the roots to grow freely.
+Regardless of your soil’s composition, compost and other bulky organic materials will steer your soil in the right direction over time.
+Compost is not only rich in nutrients, but it also adds structure to the soil, improving aeration and the ability for the roots to grow freely.

 Protecting Ground Soil